ca0v/grok-lab/roku/README.md

 The app is contained in the `maze-memory/` directory, which is zipped and deployed to a Roku device.
 Here’s what each file does:

 - **`manifest`**:

   - Metadata for the Roku app, including title ("Maze Memory"), version (1.0.0), and icon/splash screen placeholders.
 These image paths (`pkg:/images/...`) are optional and require assets in an `images/` folder if used.

 - **`source/Main.brs`**:

   - The entry point of the app.
 Creates a `roSGScreen`, sets up a message port, and launches the `MazeScene` component.
 Runs an infinite loop to keep the app active.

 - **`components/MazeScene.xml`**:

   - Defines the SceneGraph UI structure.
 Includes a dark gray background, maze group, tank, chaos monster, bullets, targets, power-ups, marker, scoreboard, instructions, and message labels.
-Positions elements for a 1280x720 TV screen.
+Uses relative sizing and positioning for adaptability across screen resolutions.

 - **`components/MazeScene.brs`**:

   - The core logic of the game.
-Implements maze generation, tank movement (arrows for `moveFar`, rewind/play/fast-forward for `moveOne`/rotate), shooting (OK), target hitting, chaos monster AI, power-ups, markers (*), peek (options), scoring, and level progression.
-Uses a 30 FPS timer for updates.
+Implements maze generation, tank movement (arrows for `moveFar`, rewind/play/fast-forward for `moveOne`/rotate), shooting (OK), target hitting, chaos monster AI, power-ups, markers (\*), peek (options), scoring, and level progression.
+Uses a 30 FPS timer for updates and scales elements based on screen size from `roDeviceInfo.GetDisplaySize()`.

 - **`deploy.js`**:
   - A Node.js script that automates packaging and deployment.
 Zips the `maze-memory/` directory into `maze-memory.zip` and uploads it to the Roku device at IP `123.123.123.123` using `roku-deploy`.